Elon Musk says Starlink internet speeds will double to 300Mbps

 Starlink’s achievements so far are laid out in its Application for ETC Designation.
 In it, the company states that over 10,000 users are already benefiting from Starlink’s public beta program, enjoying speeds above the expected baseline.

-If you’re keen to try out Starlink for yourself, you can put down a $99 deposit on SpaceX’s website for the antenna and router kit – the full price is $499.
+If you’re keen to try out Starlink for yourself, you can put down a $99 deposit at SpaceX’s website for the antenna and router kit – the full price is $499.
 The kits are available on a “first come, first served basis” to a limited number of people in each coverage area.
-This means that depending on where you live, you could be waiting until mid-to-late 2021 or 2022 before receiving your kit.
+This means that depending on where you live, if your order is accepted you could be waiting until mid-to-late 2021 or 2022 to get your kit.

-It remains to be seen if Musk and Starlink can deliver on these promised speed improvements.
-We’d love it if Starlink led to vastly increased speeds across areas of low-to-medium population density.
+It remains to be seen if Starlink can deliver on these promised speed improvements, but we'd love to see Musk making good on his promise to bring better internet access to areas that are currently poorly served.